 Civil Engineers design the built environment - the structures, roads, water supply systems, and much more - that surrounds us.
-The profession is broad and encompasses several technical areas including structures, transportation, geotechnics, water resources and environmental protection.
+The profession is broad and encompasses several technical areas including structures, transportation, geotechnics, water resources, coastal, and environmental protection.

 Employment opportunities are plentiful in design, construction, management, teaching and research.
 Employers include consulting firms, industrial companies, and government agencies and non-governmental organizations.
 The UNF Office of Career Services provides information about companies seeking civil engineering graduates for permanent positions or, for current students, employment in cooperative education positions.

 Program Educational Objectives

 - strong problem solving skills.

 At the time of graduation, Civil Engineering students will have achieved the following Student Outcomes: